mCRL2org/mCRL2/doc/sphinx/source/user_manual/tutorial/hanoi/index.rst

        AllowSmall
      ));

-Generating the state space via :ref:`mcrl22lps` and :ref:`lps2lts` yields 8 states and 7 transitions for ``N=3``.
+Generating the state space via :ref:`tool-mcrl22lps` and :ref:`tool-lps2lts` yields 8 states and 7 transitions for ``N=3``.
 In general, the state space has :math:`2^N` states and :math:`2^N-1` transitions, as may be expected after our model-checking exercises on the complete model in the previous section.
-The action trace can be visualized by loading the state space into :ref:`ltsgraph`, or it can be simulated by loading the LPS into :ref:`lpsxsim`.
+The action trace can be visualized by loading the state space into :ref:`tool-ltsgraph`, or it can be simulated by loading the LPS into :ref:`tool-lpsxsim`.